-Many people have started using the phrases “reach” and “impressions” interchangeably, but they are not the same thing.
+Many people use the phrases “reach” and “impressions” interchangeably, but they are not the same thing.
 Reach is the number of people that see content.
 Impressions are the number of times content is delivered to a user’s feed – and a user doesn’t have to engage with a post for it to count as an impression.
 Because of this, users can have several different impressions of the same post, depending on how it is shared.
 Reach and impressions are both important – one helps identify the impact of a post and the other shows the potential size of an audience.

 These engagement metrics are key to understanding how your social media efforts are resonating with your audience.
 It gives you the insight needed to adjust your content marketing strategy to improve your content’s engagement.